kylemwhite/isc/README.md

 ## Limitations
 As of 8/2/2017 most of the classes, objects, properties and methods are defined (see [Progress.md](./Progress.md)).
 The few remaining are waiting for updates to the referenceDocs.xml file so that they can be generated without special rules.

+### To use a method that does not yet have a type definition
 If you want to use a SmartClient method that is not defined yet, you have a few options:
 1. Cast the SmartClient object as any, then you can do whatever you want (even screw up), just like with JavaScript.
 If it's a real method, then it'll work.